UX & UI Basics

-1. Understanding UX: Focusing on User Experience
+1. Understanding UX: Focus on User Experience

-2. Designing UI: Design Meets Function
+2. Designing UI: Where Design Meets Function

 3. Clear Information Hierarchy